DqnielAliu/devOps-code-challenge/usage.md

 After the ECS cluster and its components have been created successfully, the url to access the application on the browser will be outputted in console.

 ### Remote state
+Added remote state backend to each terraform infrastructure

 ### Provision Terraform S3 Backend Storage
 Once the `backend.tf` has been created and populated, run: